samuel-lucas6/ChaCha20-BLAKE3/README.md

 - Supports additional data in the calculation of the authentication tag, unlike most Encrypt-then-MAC implementations.
 - Appends the authentication tag to the ciphertext.
 - Compares the authentication tags in constant time during decryption and only returns plaintext if they match.
-- Offers access to an SIV implementation that doesn't take a nonce.
+- Offers access to an SIV implementation that does not take a nonce.

 ## Justification
 ChaCha20-Poly1305 and XChaCha20-Poly1305 are not key or message committing, meaning it is possible to decrypt a ciphertext using [multiple keys](https://eprint.iacr.org/2020/1491.pdf), and if an attacker knows the key, then they can find other messages that have the [same tag](https://neilmadden.blog/2021/02/16/when-a-kem-is-not-enough/).